 3. ETL systems commonly integrate data from multiple applications(systems), typically developed and supported by different vendors or hosted on separate computer hardware.
 The disparate systems containing the original data are frequently managed and operated by different employees.
 For example, a cost accounting system may combine data from payroll, sales and purchasing.

 1. ETL processes can involve considerable complexity, and significant operational problems can occur with improperly designed ETL systems.
 The range of data values or data quality in an operational system may exceed the expectations of designers at the time validation and transformation rules are specified.
 Data profiling of a source during data analysis can identify the data conditions that must be managed by transform rules specifications.
 This leads to an amendment of validation rules explicitly and implicitly implemented in the ETL process.

 2. Data warehouses are typically assembled from a variety of data sources with different formats and purposes.
 As such, ETL is a key process to bring all the data together in a standard, homogeneous environment.

 1. Keys are some of the most important objects in all relational databases, as they tie everything together.
-A primary key is a column that identifies a given entity, where a foreign key is a column in another table that refers a primary key.
+A primary key is a column that identifies a given entity, where a foreign key is a column in another table that refers to a primary key.
 These keys can also be made of several columns, in which case they are composite keys.
-In many cases the primary key is an auto generated integer that has no meaning for the business entity being represented, but solely exists for the purpose of the relational database – commonly referred to as a surrogate key.
+In many cases, the primary key is an auto-generated integer that has no meaning for the business entity being represented, but solely exists for the purpose of the relational database – commonly referred to as a surrogate key.

-2. As there is usually more than one data source being loaded into the warehouse, the keys are an important concern to be addressed.
+2. As there is usually more than one data source is loaded into the warehouse, the keys are an important concern to be addressed.